 01 of 10

 If you had to boil this article down to a single tip, this would be it.
 Everything from preheating the oven to whether or not you should grease the pan is already in the recipe.
 Yes, you often need to grease your pan.
 But sometimes you shouldn't.
 Ditto when it comes to using room temperature butter versus cold.
-But rather than holding all that knowledge in your head, along with the various exceptions to each rule, and the exceptions to the exceptions, just do what the recipe says.
+But rather than holding all that knowledge in your head, along with the various exceptions to each rule, and the exceptions to the exceptions, just be sure to follow the recipe.
 That, after all, is what it's there for.

 02 of 10